IBM/ibm-spectrum-scale-install-infra/README.md

        - classC
      ```

-     These node classes can optionally be used to define IBM Spectrum Scale configuration parameters.
+     These node classes can optionally be used to define Spectrum Scale configuration parameters.
 It is suggested to use `group_vars` inventory files for that purpose:

      ```yaml
      # group_vars/all: